htew0001/DSFM/README.md

 # DSFM

+Please refer to the supplementary materials for the datasets and source code.
 ## Main Contributions
 - **Wavelet-Based Image Transform**:
 Generate multivariate BOLD signals using wavelet-based image transform as opposed to univariate and fixed-resolution time-frequency images.